 Four demonstration buildings have been constructed or are in the planning stages to promote the development of green building technology:

 According to the target set by the China central government, Shanghai has to reduce energy consumption by 18 per cent (from 2010 levels) before 2015 (Source: Reuters).
 Energy efficient building is a crucial part of achieving this target.
-From 2010 to 2015, the city's 180 million square meters of new residential and public buildings will be 50 per cent more energy efficient.
-Energy saving renovations will be made on 30 million square meters of buildings, including 10 million square meters of residential buildings.
+From 2010 to 2015, the city's 180 million sqm of new residential and public buildings will be 50 per cent more energy efficient.
+Energy saving renovations will be made on 30 million sqm of buildings, including 10 million sqm of residential buildings.

-Shanghai ecology demonstration office building is the winner of the ‘Green Innovation Design Award’ and the ‘Top 10 Best Construction Achievement Award’.
+The Shanghai ecology demonstration office building is the winner of a ‘Green Innovation Design Award’ and the ‘Top 10 Best Construction Achievement Award’.
 It uses 75 per cent less energy than comparable buildings.
-Twenty per cent of the total construction energy will be sourced from renewable energy.
-Volatile Organic Compounds (VOCs) will not be used in the interior environment and much recycled material will be used.
+20 per cent of the total construction energy was sourced from renewable energy.
+Volatile Organic Compounds (VOCs) are not used in the interior environment and much recycled material was used.

-Changsha–Zhuzhou-Xiangtang Green Cities Demonstration Project was established by the Hunan government to combine three cities, Changsha, Zhuzhou and Xiangtang, into one city cluster aiming to achieve sustainable economic development and eco-living environment through effective usage of resources, creating harmony between human activities and their environment.
-The Hunan government is providing financial support for the project, in Changsha alone, and US$4.5 billion is planned to be invested by 2011.
+The Changsha–Zhuzhou-Xiangtang Green Cities Demonstration Project was established by the Hunan government to combine three cities, Changsha, Zhuzhou and Xiangtang, into one city cluster.
+The project aims to achieve sustainable economic development and eco-living environment through effective usage of resources, creating harmony between human activities and their environment.
+The Hunan government is providing financial support for the project.

 With very limited traditional and renewable energy resources, Guangdong is doing all it can to reduce energy consumption of industries, commercial and residential buildings.
-It is required that by 2010, the average energy consumption per GDP unit is to be reduced by 16 per cent comparing to 2005, and since 2006, a rigorous 50 per cent energy saving regulation has become mandatory to all new buildings.
+By the end of 2010, the average energy consumption per GDP unit had been reduced by 16 per cent from 2005 levels, and since 2006, a rigorous 50 per cent energy saving regulation has become mandatory for all new buildings.
 Furthermore, from 2011 to 2015, as stipulated by the central government, Guangdong has to reduce energy consumption by 18 per cent (compared to 2010).

 Key green building projects include: Guangzhou University City, Guangzhou International Convention Exhibition Centre and Asian Games Town.

-The Shenzhen Fraser Hotel (TaiGe service apartment) is the first LEED project in China received a LEED silver rating.
+The Shenzhen Fraser Hotel (TaiGe service apartment) was the first LEED project in China and received a LEED silver rating.

 The Shenzhen China Merchants Bank Headquarter building is a LEED certified demonstration project.

-The Shenzhen Vanke Real Estate Development Company is working with Holland Housing Department to design a residential housing project, with energy saving technologies from Holland.
+The Shenzhen Vanke Real Estate Development Company is working with Holland Housing Department to design a residential housing project, with energy saving technologies from the Netherlands.

 - Architecture and design